MagnumOpuses/project-meta/API _README.md

 Write minimal necessary information for people who doesn’t want to read further.

-Longer version
+##### Longer version include:
-Authentication 2
+Authentication
-Resources 2
+Resources
-Resource 1 2
+Resource
-Resource 2 2
+Resource
-Resource 3 ...
-3
+Resource
-Results 3
+Results
-Successful queries 3
+Successful queries
-Errors 3
+Errors
-Use cases 3
+Use cases
-Use case 1 3
+Use case
-Use case 2 3
+Use case
 More use cases!
-3
-Contact Information 3
+Contact Information

 ##### Authentication
 * Is the API key the same for everything or should people use different ones for different